Save up to 40% on Valentine's Day bouquets and gifts at 1-800-Flowers

 Just in time for Valentine’s Day, 1-800-Flowers is offering up to 40% off floral bouquets and other gifts for loved ones nearby or across the country — and other arrangements are shipping for free in advance of the big day with code FREESHIP when you opt for early delivery.

-It’s not all roses, either: There are some great gifts on sale, like chocolate and candles, that can be gift-wrapped and shipped in time, too.
+It’s not all roses, either: There are some great gifts on sale, like chocolate and candles, that can be gift-wrapped and shipped in time too.
 Read on for our top last-minute Valentine’s Day flower and gift picks from the site.

 Elegant Orchid ($34.99, originally $49.99; 1800flowers.com)